 This figure provides several important insights.
 The most prominent is the jump in energy use that results when systems (D, E, and G) require routine operation of an FAU with PSC motor.
 The systems that have scheduled or continuous filtration only on supply fans (A-C) have much smaller energy penalties.
-This finding should be considered in the context that supply filtration can be very effective at reducing indoor exposures to outdoor particles (System C), but that design does not reduce exposures to indoor-generated particles.
-The Portable HEPA filtration units, which reduce exposure to both indoor and outdoor particles, require only a modest increase in energy use.
+This finding should be considered in the context that supply filtration can be very effective at reducing indoor exposures to outdoor particles (System C), but that design does not reduce exposure to both indoor and outdoor particles, require only a modest increase in energy use.